-The typical use case is that your organization has defined an enterprise app store to managed Android devices using managed Google Play.
+The typical scenario is that your organization has defined an enterprise app store to manage Android devices using managed Google Play.
 The managed Google Play store is basically a more controlled version of the public (consumer) Google Play store, letting your IT admins decide which apps are available for device users in the store.

 Although the managed Google Play store is present, device users can, by default, also access the public Google Play store using a personal Google account - which may be considered to negate the benefits of having the enterprise app store.